meenulekha/tp/docs/UserGuide.md

 Format: `findevent KEYWORD [MORE_KEYWORDS]`

-- The search is case-insensitive. e.g `meeting` will match `Meeting`
+- The search is case-insensitive. e.g. `meeting` will match `Meeting`
 - The order of the keywords does not matter. e.g. `Lecture git` will match `git Lecture`
-- Full text of a event is searched.
+- Full text of an event is searched.
 - Only full words will be matched e.g. `Seminar` will not match `Seminars`
 - Events matching at least one keyword will be returned (i.e. `OR` search). e.g. `Lecture 1` will return `Lecture 2`, `Lecture 3`